IsaacLessard/IsaacLessard.github.io/readme.md

 ## Projects
 ```
--to view projects, click the application folder
+- currently projects are unviewable
 ```
 ##If you have recommendations, let me know

-##Cheers for stopping by!
+#Thanks for stopping by!